WORKSHOPS

 collaborative imagining with Maine Environmental Artists & Designers

 The morning started working in small groups on developing a story – a story that tells of a personal transformation in one’s life that helps to define who you are today.
-It might be a story of personal experience or a story of professional transformation.
+It could be be a story of personal experience or a story of professional transformation.
 We identified triggers or moments that presented challenges or moved us emotionally and then the story of how we overcame the challenge and how that changed our lives.

 The afternoon involved breaking into three groups to collaboratively co-create one or more creative interventions that responded to the challenge and utilized existing resources.
 The collective favorite was to use the public library as a space to house a community crockpot which would be checked out and used to bring together diverse groups to discuss food, food values and access to food.
-Thank you all in Belfast for a wonderful experience!
+What ultimately resulted from the workshop was one participant - a professor, taking forward one of the ideas to create a community food truck which worked to collect and reuse (with local chefs) and then redistribute throughout the area.

 Bangor, Maine